Disabilities

 • Northwest Universal Design Council is a volunteer group that promotes the incorporation of universal design principles, products, and processes that enable everyone, regardless of age or ability to “live actively by design.”

-• Seattle Disabiity Commission promotes the full participation of people with disabilities into all areas of economic, political, and community life in Seattle.
+• Seattle Disability Commission promotes the full participation of people with disabilities into all areas of economic, political, and community life in Seattle.
 The 16-member commission informs the Mayor, Council, and City departments on issues of importance to people with disabilities and recommends policies, practices, and legislation.

 • Washington Council of the Blind promotes opportunity, equality, and independence in the blind community through education, public awareness, and advocacy.